esote/mathematical-functions/Ackermann-function/README.md

 **This code is simply an adaptation of the code on [Rosetta Code](https://rosettacode.org/wiki/Ackermann_function#Efficient_version), I take no credit for this.** This code, in comparison with the Ackermann-function program, is optimal for both small arugments (`Ack(1,1)`) and large arguments (`Ack(4,2)`).

-This adapation allows for user input.
+This adaptation allows for user input.

 	Ack(m,n)
 	m = 4